$T\overline{T}$ deformation in SCFTs and integrable supersymmetric theories: Deformed S-matrices in integrable theories and indices

-and the second expression show that the ground state energies $E_{1,2}$ are invariant along the characteristic curves, which are straight lines with slopes $E$ in the $(R,s)$-plane as shown by the first expression.
-In \eqref{fullE(R,lambda)}, $E(R,\lambda)$ monotonically increases with $R$ making the characteristic lines never intersecting each other on the $(R,s)$-plane.
+and the second expression show that the ground state energies $E_{1,2}$ are invariant along the characteristic curves, which are straight lines with slopes $E$ in the $(s,R)$-plane as shown by the first expression.
+In \eqref{fullE(R,lambda)}, $E(R,\lambda)$ monotonically increases with $R$ when $R$ is small\footnote{In fact, it also monotonically increases when $R$ is large, as we will show shortly.}, so that the characteristic lines never intersecting each other on the $(s,R)$-plane.
 As a result, we do not expect phenomena such as wave steepening or shock singularities.